Tournaments, Contestant Heterogeneity and Performance: Results

-A potential concern regarding the linear regression framework used so far is that it is inflexible in detecting nonlinear effects and assumes a linear additive structure and a constant treatment effect.
+Another potential concern is the choice of a linear regression framework, i.e., that it is inflexible in detecting nonlinear effects and assumes a linear additive structure and a constant treatment effect.
 We employ a non-parametric kernel method from the causal machine learning literature to assess whether these concerns are real issues.
 The non-parametric estimates are presented in Figure \ref{fig:9av_np}.\footnote{We slightly adjust our set of covariates to implement the non-parametric estimation.
 In particular, we replace the individual fixed effect with the individual ability measures that describe the performance over the past two years.
 Note that in the robustness section, we show that exchanging these covariates does not substantially change the main results in the linear framework.
 We also use the prize money of each tournament as a control variable instead of the tournament-by-year fixed effect.} We plot the estimated average potential outcomes for each level of our treatment.
 For two different treatment levels $A=a_1$ and $A=a_0$ (on the x-axis), the treatment effect can be calculated as $\theta(a_1,a_0) = \frac{E(Y(A=a_1))-E(Y(A=a_0))}{a_1-a_0}$.
 The intensity of the treatment in this example is $a_1-a_0$.
 The treatment level from which the treatment intensity is evaluated is $a_0$.

 The resulting estimates provide two insights.
-First, they show that the treatment effect can be assumed to be constant for all levels and doses of the treatment.
+First, they show that the treatment effect is relatively constant within our observed range of the treatment variable.
+We use this as evidence that the underlying assumption in the linear regression model of an average constant effect is reasonable in the investigated range of the treatment.
 Second, they quantitatively support the results reported in Table \ref{tab:table_main_perf}.
 Specifically, a one standard deviation increase in the treatment variable (0.05) decreases the potential outcomes by about 0.75 units for the lower-ability contestant and increases the potential outcomes for the higher-ability contestant by about 0.25 units.